rupeshsa/document-upload-service/README.md

 	spring.datasource.username= root
 	spring.datasource.password= 123456

-# Sonar lint plugin for eclipse can be used to to check code quality.
+# Linting can be done using Sonar lint plugin for eclipse to check code quality.

 ## Run application
+Database service needs to be running before starting applications
 ```
 mvn spring-boot:run
 ```